 No device related serious adverse events occurred during the study.
-Mild skin irritations, such as erythema, edema, rash, bleeding, itching, induration, and infection were reported around the insertion site and adhesive area by a moderate frequency of subjects (5 out of 48 or 10.4%).
-Pain was mostly reported as none with only one instance of mild pain.
+Mild skin irritations, such as erythema, bruising, bleeding, infection and papule were reported around the insertion site and adhesive area by a small number of subjects (8 out of 95 or 8.4%).